A Letter to Doris, the Mistress

 So let me say the thing so many of us were pressured to swallow:

 You knew he had a wife.
-You just didn’t care.
+And you just didn’t care.

 I need you to understand something clearly:

-But you participated in the unravelling of a woman who trusted him, believed him, built a life beside him for 12 years.
+But you did participate in the unravelling of a woman who trusted him, believed him, built a life beside him for 12 years.

 You helped break something that was never yours to touch.

-And I want you to know something else:
+And I want you to know something else that may shock you:

 I actually don’t hate you.
 You aren’t worth the energy.

 You weren’t the woman I loved.
 You weren’t the one I built a home with.
-You weren’t the one who made those promises to me.
+You weren’t the one who made vows and promises to me.

 But you were the woman who stood beside him as he dishonoured them.